 Don’t make it tough on yourself by attempting complex stuff.
 Skipping the basics will only make it difficult to advance in the future.
 We all know it can be exciting to land a challenging trick, but you will move slower if you don’t master the basics.

-Learning how to ride, balance and carve are essential because they are the foundation of the sport.
+Learning how to ride, balance and carve is essential because they are the foundation of the sport.
 And without a solid foundation, you will be stuck as a beginner.
 Keep in mind that some tricks take time, and you need to put in a lot of effort before you can comfortably land a trick.
 However, here are the first two skills you need to learn as a beginner.

 The first thing to learn is how to push yourself comfortably on the board.
 There is no special training for this.
 You must push off the ground with one of your feet and step onto the board when it starts moving.
 The faster you push, the quicker you will go.